Harshita-Kanal/My-JavaScript-and-Web-dev-Notes/Pseudo-Classes.md

 It means that the pseudo class helps in selecting certain elements when they are in a particular condition, example, when they are hovered upon.

+## Some Selectors please
+Pseudo classes can be divided into two categories:
+* Structural Pseudo Classes
+* Dynamic Pseudo Classes <br/>
+Let's study each one of them in detail with examples.